jamesmlee14/Embedded-Systems-Project/README.txt

      -  The game continues until one player gains three points.
 Once this has been reached, the boards will congratulate the winner with W and a flashing led, and give the Loser an unfortunate L.

      -  In order to play another game, press the reset switch (the white button located at the bottom of the board) once the final winner / loser is displayed.
+        Then repeat the "make program" commands in the terminals as before.

 ================================================================================================================================

+Readme written by Matthew Hornsby and James Lee.